PierrickPochelu/CombiOptimRLlib/README.md

 # CombiOptimRLlib
-Combinatorial Optimization with RLib such as the Bin Problem Packing.
+Combinatorial Optimization with RLib such as the Bin Packing Problem.

 See main.ipynb